CityNet: A Comprehensive Multi-Modal Urban Dataset for Advanced Research in Urban Computing: Machine learning applications

-\paragraph{Experimental Settings} We use LSTM, which is similar to ST-net in MetaST \cite{yao2019learning} as the base model, and adopt the multi-task setting.
-For cities with large map sizes, we choose Beijing and Shanghai to be source cities; for those with small map sizes, we choose Xi'an to be the source city, and the rest are chosen as target cities.
-Xi'an is not used as the source city to transfer to Shenzhen and Chongqing due to its much smaller map size.
-For all target cities, we choose a three-day, Thursday-Friday-Saturday interval for training, and validation and test data remain the same.
+\paragraph{Experimental Settings} To address this problem, we utilize LSTM as the base model, which is similar to ST-net in MetaST \cite{yao2019learning}, and adopt a multi-task learning approach.
+We select Beijing and Shanghai as the source cities for transfer learning tasks in cities with large map sizes, and Xi'an as the source city for the transfer learning tasks in cities with small map sizes, with the remaining cities in CityNet serving as target cities.
+For all target cities, we train the model using a three-day interval (Thursday-Friday-Saturday) and maintain the same validation and test data.